Hey Richard......mate!! I need help!!.... RICHARD!!.......RiiiiiiiiChaaaarrrrd!!!

 It was decision time-and it was a tough one....right then, my opponent hit the surface a couple of rod lengths out which surprised me, and I have to be honest with you here, I went for break and just hauled it's ass in; something I feel guilty about now thinking back on the situation but everything could have gotten a whole lot more out of hand in less than a blink of an eyelid!
 The situation was very dangerous!

 By this time, the white capped waves that were hammering the shore were a couple of feet tall, the hail had eased but was replaced by near horizontal, monsoonal type rains.
-My biggest fear with 12 foot of carbon in one hand and the 42" landing net in the other (that I was really struggling with in the wind) was of course lightening; the very bright flashes of lightening were way too close to me for comfort and the thunder was deafening!
+My biggest fear with 12 foot of carbon in one hand and the 42" landing net in the other (that I was really struggling with in the wind) was of course lightning; the very bright flashes of lightning were way too close to me for comfort and the thunder was deafening!

 Being lashed by the rain, I was absolutely saturated with boots full to the brim, face and all exposed skin numb to touch with shaky, fumbling fingers; here is the scenario at this juncture: